 A PhD in Foreign and Second Language Education from the Ohio State University would qualify me for tenure-track employment in exactly zero university departments (I couldn’t work in a school of education without any K-12 teaching experience and I couldn’t apply to tenure-track jobs in Spanish without a degree in literature or linguistics).
 My true interest kept shining through, though: my doctoral dissertation was on the linguistic and cultural needs of English-speaking medical professionals whose patients were monolingual Spanish-speakers.

 Ever since then, in one way or another, I have been working to fit qualified employees to their desired professional workplace.

 At the University of Illinois, Urbana-Champaign, I developed a content-based course about bilingualism in professional contexts in the U.S. and co-developed a business Spanish course that focused on entrepreneurship.

 Then at the University of North Carolina – Chapel Hill, I coordinated and taught in a widely popular minor program in Spanish for the Professions.
 I consistently published academic articles on Spanish for the Professions and community service-learning.

-So I do what I do to provide the kind of guidance I wish I’d had—when I was coming out college, when I was making the choice to prolong that experience at the graduate level, and when I was professionalizing as an educator, working on a doctoral dissertation, and building an academic career.
+So I do what I do to provide the kind of guidance I wish I’d had—when I was coming out college, when I was making the choice to prolong that experience at the graduate level, and when I was professionalizing as an educator, and building what became my career.